Canon M100 vs Olympus TG-5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Olympus Tough TG-5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
+Both the M100 and the TG-5 have been discontinued, but can regularly be found used on ebay.
+The TG-5 was replaced by the Olympus TG-6, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon M100 better than the Olympus TG-5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.